quixio/quix-cli/docs/Reference/applications/variables/export.md

 #### Quix__Broker__Address

-When using a local debug broker, the `Quix__Broker__Address` environment variable is set to point to the address of the local broker.
+When using a SDK broker configuration that points to a local address, the `Quix__Broker__Address` environment variable is set to point to the address of the SDK broker configuration.
 This allows your application to connect to the local broker instance for testing and debugging purposes.

 ```
 Quix__Broker__Address={your_debug_broker_address}